The Renate Blumenfeld-Kosinski Paper Prize in French

 Entries must have been prepared initially for a course, seminar, independent study, honors thesis, or internship at this university (including courses part of study abroad programs run by Pitt), and must represent the student’s original work.
 Entries may be revised from their original form with acknowledgement, in the cover sheet, of assistance received from an instructor, Writing Center tutor, native speaker of French, or other person.
 Creative work may also be submitted, but a critical reflection on the piece must also be included.
 Digital scholarship is also welcome and the submission should simply offer access to the on-line work for the committee (with any necessary passwords provided).
 Written submissions must be at least 2,500 words in length, but may well be longer.
 Students who have graduated may submit provided that they were enrolled students at some point during the past academic year and that they composed the paper during that time.
 Paper prize winners may not submit again (honorable mentions may).

-Please know that graduating seniors (April 2020 and August 2020) are still eligible to submit a paper even after graduation.
+Please know that graduating seniors (Fall 2020 and August 2020) are still eligible to submit a paper even after graduation.

 The Golden Lotus Award for an Outstanding French Major